Welcome to the Workshop on Trustworthy Knowledge Discovery and Data Mining (TrustKDD) at CIKM 2025!

 Manuscripts must be submitted in PDF format.
 Papers should follow the official ACM sigconf two-column template.

-- Full papers: maximum 9 pages (including appendix), plus unlimited pages for references and GenAI usage disclosure.
+- Full papers: maximum 9 pages (including appendix), plus unlimited pages for references and GenAI usage disclosure, presenting mature research results.

-- Short papers: maximum 4 pages, plus unlimited references and GenAI usage disclosure.
+- Short papers: maximum 4 pages, plus unlimited references and GenAI usage disclosure, presenting ongoing work, demos, position, or opinion papers.

 - Any appendix must be included within the 9-page limit (excluding references).